(Click here to be a NextGenU mentor)

 Your role as a NextGenU mentor

-- Observe you demonstrating skills (such as taking a history, performing a procedure, or negotiating follow-up)
+- Observe learners as they demonstrate skills (such as taking a history, performing a procedure, or negotiating follow-up.)

-- Ask questions about their observations and the learning they are doing on their own
+- Ask questions about the learner's observations and study.

 Share learning goals and expectations: Discuss expectations and learning goals at the outset of the mentorship, to clarify what the student already knows, and their interests, knowledge, and skill gaps that should be addressed during the course.